semaphoreci/semaphore/docs/docs/getting-started/about-semaphore.md

 ## Where to go next?

 If you want to give Semaphore a go, head to the [Guided Tour](./guided-tour).
-You can try Semaphore for free, no strings attached.
+You can try Semaphore for free, with no strings attached.

 You can find the complete Semaphore handbook in the [Using Semaphore](../using-semaphore/jobs) section.

-And if you want to dive deep into Semaphore inner workings check out the [Reference pages](../reference/semaphore-cli) and the [API documentation](../openapi-spec/semaphore-public-api.info.mdx).
+And if you want to dive deep into Semaphore's inner workings check out the [Reference pages](../reference/semaphore-cli) and the [API documentation](../openapi-spec/semaphore-public-api.info.mdx).